Ashley-L/project-ux-components/README.md

 ### C) Load new content at the bottom of the doc
 * Fade in new article (modify original article content) as user scrolls to the end of the page
-* Timed buffer/delay animation between reaching the bottom of the article and loading new content
+* Timed buffer/delay between reaching the bottom of the article and loading new content
 * Inspiration for loading additional content at the bottom
   * https://www.commarts.com/features/typetogether
   * http://andrevv.com/

 ### D) Personal component(s) to enhance reading experience
-* Clickable character cards at top of article which allows user to immediately select a character
+* Clickable character cards at top of article which takes user to their selected character
-* Filter which allows users to view characters by movie (in a sticky sidebar w/ scrollspy so user can always access it)
+* Filter which allows users to view characters by movie series (in the sticky sidebar so user can always access it)
-* SCROLL-TO animation (smoothly glide up/down as opposed to jumping (default) to each character heading)
-* Fixed footer so users to access links even with infinite scroll
+* Fixed footer so users can access links even with infinite scroll

 ### THINGS TO CONSIDER:
-* Scroll-to (animate to slide up, back to top)
+* Scroll-to animation (smoothly glide up/down as opposed to jumping (default) to each character heading)
-* Scrollspy mobile (non-existent) → activated on desktop size (min 2 media query widths)

 ## GENERAL INSPO
 * https://materializecss.com/grid.html - scrollspy on right side of page